gl-zkPass/zkpass-sdk/typescript/react-native/wallet/README.md

 > **⚠️ Deprecated SDK Notice**
 >
-> This SDK is no longer maintained and is considered deprecated.
+> This SDK is no longer maintained and is considered deprecated as of (July 5th 2024)

 <h1 align="middle">Wallet Demo</h1>